Heat-dissipation decomposition and free-energy generation in a non-equilibrium dot with multi-electron states: Abstract

 \section{Abstract}

-We experimentally demonstrate the decomposition of entropy production during free-energy generation in a nanometer-scale dot transitioning to a non-equilibrium steady state via single-electron counting statistics.
+We experimentally demonstrate the decomposition of heat dissipation during free-energy generation in a nanometer-scale dot transitioning to a non-equilibrium steady state via single-electron counting statistics.
 An alternating-current signal driving a reservoir that injects multiple electrons into the dot makes it non-equilibrium, leading to free-energy generation, heat dissipation, and Shannon-entropy production.
-By analyzing the time-domain probability distributions of multiple electron states of the dot, we quantitatively decompose the heat dissipation into housekeeping and excess heats, revealing the correlation between the free energy and the decomposed components of heat dissipation.
+By analyzing the time-domain probability distributions of multi-electron states of the dot, we quantitatively decompose the heat dissipation into housekeeping and excess heats, thereby revealing their direct correlation with free-energy generation.
 This correlation suggests that the ratio of the generated free energy to the work applied to the dot, can potentially reach 0.5 under far-from-equilibrium conditions induced by a large signal, while an efficiency of 0.25 was experimentally achieved.
-Our results, providing the theoretical and experimental efficiencies from the relation between decomposed heat dissipation and free-energy generation, promise to connect non-equilibrium thermodynamics perspectives to electronic devices.
+These results establish a quantitative link between decomposed heat dissipation and free-energy generation in a multi-electron stochastic system, providing a thermodynamic framework for non-equilibrium electronic devices.

-Thermodynamics provides information on theoretical performance limits of systems, such as the energy cost of information processing, known as the Landauer limit \cite{Landauer1961}.
-Some experiments using microscopic systems have successfully demonstrated these theories \cite{Berut2012,Jun2014,Koski2014_szilard,Berut2015,Martini2016,Hong2016,Barker2022}.
-However, theories and experiments both rely on quasi-static operations near equilibrium.
-In contrast, real-world applications often require non-equilibrium conditions to achieve practical performance, including speed, power, and efficiency.\cite{Shiraishi2016, Wolpert2019,Proesmans2020,Lee2022}

-A non-equilibrium state is induced when an external force drives a system out of the global detailed balance, causing entropy production.
-This entropy production or its rate $\dot{\sigma}$ can be decomposed into two components representing the state transition \cite{Oono1998,Hatano2001,Esposito2007,Yoshimura2023}.
-(Throughout this paper, the dot notation $\dot{\Box} $ represents the time derivative of $\Box$.)
-The first component is the excess or nonadiabatic entropy production $\dot{\sigma}_{\rm EX}$, and the second is the housekeeping or adiabatic entropy production $\dot{\sigma}_{\rm HK}$.
-This decomposition provides non-equilibrium thermodynamics perspectives such as the non-negativity and fluctuation theory of $\dot{\sigma}_{\rm EX}$ and $\dot{\sigma}_{\rm HK}$ \cite{Hatano2001,Esposito2007,Seifert2005,Gaspard2004,Speck2005,Broeck2010,Esposito2010}, which would offer critical constraints for electronic applications close to thermal fluctuation for low energy consumption. \cite{KISH2002,Sadek2004,Palem2005,Hamilton2014,Camsari2017}